 Sony RX1 versus Sony A9

 The Sony Cyber-shot DSC-RX1 and the Sony Alpha A9 are two digital cameras that were revealed to the public, respectively, in September 2012 and April 2017.
 The RX1 is a fixed lens compact, while the A9 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
 Both cameras offer a resolution of 24 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Sony RX1 and the Sony A9 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the RX1 – represents the basis for the calculations across all the size and weight measures).